bitsnark/bitsnark-lib/README.md

 In many cases it is possible and desirable to bind some of the protocol transactions to outputs of other, non-protocol transactions, hinging those transactions on the outcome of the protocol transactions (i.e. letting the prover unlock some previously locked funds only by supplying a proof that the verifier can not refute).

+### Contention Bisection

+Since running the entire program in a Bitcoin transaction is not feasible (the Script will be too long and the transaction too large to be included in a block), the protocol implements a binary search for a contentious operation in the program's execution (since the program is deterministic, any discrepancy between the published result and the verified result must include at least one step of the execution for which the prover's and the verifier's views of the program's state differ).
+Once this operation is identified, it is may be executed as part of the script of a Bitcoin transaction and automatically checked by the Bitcoin miners.

+Note this important distinction: the protocol does not verify the proof over the blockchain, but it makes it highly profitable for the verifier to do so, and therefore highly unprofitable for the prover to lie.

 ### Incentives

 Note that the protocol creates a self-defeating prophecy, where provers never lie because they can be easily caught and punished, and the verifiers will never be able to claim prover stakes.
 This means that while the prover's stake incentivizes the prover to be honest, it only incentivizes the verifier if the prover lies, which can only happen if the prover believes the verifier is not doing their job.
 If anything, the prover stakes incentivize verifiers to turn a blind eye and motivate provers to lie, only occasionally catching and punishing them and thus managing to claim a few stakes before the entire ecosystem collapses.
 This means that verifiers *must* have a separate incentive to keep performing the (admittedly trivial) task of verifying the correctness of executions.